 Those are the more general causes that you might start with.

 While the specifics will be unique to each couple, you can generally round them up into issues of trust, freedom, and importance.

 In other words, we all want to be trusted.
 And we also want to trust.
 Secondly, we all want freedom, rather than feel trapped.
 And lastly, we want to feel important as well.

 It won’t surprise you to know that relationships have been known to end abruptly, not last forever, or simply sizzle out.
 Talk about an understatement!
 But that is just how it goes.

 If your partner is beginning to run a little cold in the relationship, it is entirely possible that their love for you is diminishing.
 If true, figure out why and act accordingly, you may eventually separate.
-With that said, I can tell you that if that happens, there are definite steps you may take to not only restore your relationship, but to enhance it too.
+With that said, I can tell you that if that happens, there are definite steps you can take to restore your relationship (giving you a second chance to correct course.)

 Before we end, I have one final question for you: how has your actions, language, and presence changed, in the course of the relationship?